-Department Chairs Operating Policies & Procedures 2013-2014
+Department Chairs Operating Policies & Procedures 2014-2015

-The Department Chairs Committee's goal is to provide recommendations to the Vice President on issues affecting the instructional and student service programs.
+The Department Chairs Committee's goal is to provide recommendations to the Vice President of Instruction & Student Services on issues affecting the instructional and student service programs.

 Committee members shall serve for two years and may serve an additional two years if appointed by their Department.
 Committee membership shall consist of one representative (unless otherwise noted) from the following groups: